Information for Teachers

 Wonders on the Wabash is a free program designed by the Tippecanoe County Partnership for Water Quality (TCPWQ) for 6th grade classes in Tippecanoe County.
-Wonders on the Wabash focuses on the importance of our ecosystem and instills a sense of stewardship in protecting one of our most valuable natural resources, water.
+Wonders on the Wabash focuses on the importance of our ecosystem and instills a sense of stewardship for protecting one of our most valuable natural resources: water.

 Your students will experience a 4.5 mile rafting trip beginning at Tapawingo Park and ending at Fort Ouiatenon.
 The students will stop along the way to participate in various hands on learning sessions.
 Sessions may include (but are not limited to): fish, soils, history, mussels, water quality, and land use.

 The program has been designed to incorporate state standards in agriculture, mathematics, physical education, social studies, history, economics, geography, science, and many more.

 Unfortunately, in the case of inclement weather, we do not have make-up dates.
 If we are forced to cancel your day, we cannot move your day.
-Hopefully this will not happen.
+We’re hopeful this will not happen!

-Please see the links below for the pre- and post-test.
 The TCPWQ asks that all teachers administer a pre-test at least a week before your scheduled raft day and the post test as soon as possible after your day of rafting to help us evaluate the change in knowledge among students.
 The pre-test can be found on the sidebar to the left of this page.